mastersign/Mastersign.Expressions/docs/Expression Syntax.md

 * Syntax: if(_condition_, _then-expr_, _else-expr_)
 * Example: `if(a > b, 10, 1)`

+Hint: Since version 0.6, the name of the conditional function can be changed in the language options, e. g. to `iif`.

 ## Member Read

 _since version: 0.4.0_

 To allow read-only access to fields and properties of values (or objects), the member read syntax can be used.
 To read a member of the resulting value of an expression, the dot notation is used.
 To read the field _b_ of expression _a_ the syntax is `a.b`.
 The expression _a_ can be anything which results in a value, having a public property or field _b_.
 Therefore, the expression `("abc" & "def").Length` results in _6_.

+## Language Options

+_since version: 0.6.0_

+A number of language characteristics can be changed by the language options.

+* capabilities like _Member Read_
+* case ignorance
+* boolean and null literal names
+* conditional function name